-For example: five years after buying your home, you get a larger than expected tax refund,a very large legacy, or a non-taxable cash gift; , you could apply a portion of this money toward your mortgage loan principal, which would result in significant savings and a shorter payback period.
-Unless the loan is quite large, even small amounts applied early in the loan period can yield huge benefits over the life of the loan.
+For example: five years after moving into your home, you receive a larger than expected tax refund,a large inheritance, or a cash gift; , you could apply this money toward your loan principal, which would result in significant savings and a shorter payback period.
+Unless the mortgage loan is quite large, even modest amounts applied early in the loan period can yield huge savings over the duration of the loan.

-Wisdom Financial, Inc. can walk you Wisdom Financial, Inc. has your mortgage answers.
-Give us a call: 708.499.6088.
+Wisdom Financial, Inc. can walk you Wisdom Financial, Inc. can answer questions about these interest savings and many others.
+Call us: 708.499.6088.